karoraw1/ChesapeakeMicrobiome/README.md

 # ChesapeakeMicrobiome

-0. Formally write up how to extract OEU, Taxa, and Function Tables in a script .5.
-Make "Taxa Plots" for functions and taxa
+0. Formally write up how to extract OEU, Taxa, and Function Tables in a script (DONE) .5.
+Make "Taxa Plots" for functions and taxa (Added to script but want to wait until specific points to be made with them)
-1. Copy over OEU script
+1. Copy over OEU script (DONE)
-2. Read in different OEUs formations
+2. Read in different OEUs formations (DONE)
 3. Pick your favorite?
 Make consensus?
+(Not necessary)
-4. Repeat decorrelation but retain
+4. Repeat decorrelation but retain (Not necessary yet or possibly at all)
-5. Create an alterantive OTU table that has taxonomy, function, OEU
+5. Create an alterantive OTU table that has taxonomy, function, OEU (Done)

 5. Ready in environmental data
 6. Create all possible times and places
 7. Create 1000 permutaitons